 Then, both parties will need to provide evidence of their changed financial situation or other relevant circumstances.
 The court will then make a decision based on the evidence presented.

-Call a Skilled Child Support Attorney at Clarity Family Law Today!
+Call a Skilled Child Support Attorney at Clarity Law Firm Today!

 Are you looking for help to resolve a child support dispute in Michigan?
-At Clarity Family Law, we understand how challenging it can be to navigate these complex family law issues and are here to provide the guidance and legal representation you need.
+At Clarity Law Firm, we understand how challenging it can be to navigate these complex family law issues and are here to provide the guidance and legal representation you need.

 Our experienced Michigan child support lawyers have been serving clients throughout the state for many years.
 We will provide knowledgeable advice on parental rights and skilled representation tailored to your individual needs.